-First, we ask that you read this document: Getting Started.
+First, we ask that you watch this introductory video.
 Then, please consider contacting your parish priest or deacon, or one of our Annulment Sponsors.
 If you prefer to work directly with our Tribunal–which you are free to do, but which we strongly recommend that you do not do–compose a petition and begin gathering the required documentation, as noted in the “Outline of Petition for a Formal Case” (see below).

-If you have questions about a specific case and you are one of the two main parties or a cited witness, please contact the judge or the assessor assigned to your case.
+Open Cases: If you have questions about a specific case and you are one of the two main parties or a cited witness, please contact the lead judge or the assessor assigned to your case.
 If a judge has not yet been named, please contact the Judicial Vicar.

 If you have questions about a specific case and you are not one of the two main parties or a cited witness, we are not free to discuss any details of the case with you for reasons of confidentiality.